w3f/Grants-Program/applications/Tao-Blockchain.md

 - <https://docs.google.com/document/d/1uJDEuZDMij0Pu63XEMM-PRSYU_opuQsRBjJJBLWhiCA/edit?usp=sharing>

-This is the smart contract implementation in Solidary for the channel open, update and close.
+This is the smart contract experimental implementation for open, update, and close channels.
+The final implementation will be in ink!.

 ## Development Roadmap :nut_and_bolt